jadecobra/python_tdd_exercises/CLASSES.md

         )
 ```

-the terminal updates to show an [AssertionError](./04_ASSERTION_ERROR.md) as our expected and real values do not match
+the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md) as our expected and real values do not match

 ### <span style="color:green">**GREEN**</span>: make it pass

-update the test with the correct values shown in the terminal
+copy the values from the terminal to update the test to make it pass

 ```python
     def test_view_attributes_and_methods_of_an_object(self):